gmc-code/PC-Python/docs/python_files/text_files.rst

 Reading files
 =====================================

-| The code below opens a file for reading, prints the file name, reads the file, prints the file contents and then closes the file.
+| The code below opens a file for reading, reads the file, prints the file contents and then closes the file.
-| ``f`` is commonly used to refer to the file object from reading a file.
+| ``f`` is commonly used to refer to the file object from opening a file.

 .. code-block:: python

     f = open("files/12days.txt", "r")
-    print(f.name)
     print(f.read())
     f.close()

-| The syntax used in the code above is decribed below.
+| The syntax used in each line of the code above is decribed below.

 Open file
 -------------

 | Use the ``open()`` function to open a file.

-Syntax:
+| For advanced parameter usage see: https://docs.python.org/3/library/functions.html#open

+| In most cases the syntax to use is:

-.. py:function:: open(filename, mode, encoding=None)
+.. py:function:: open(file, mode='r', newline="")

+The full Syntax:

+.. py:function:: open(file, mode='r', buffering=- 1, encoding=None, errors=None, newline=None, closefd=True, opener=None)

-    :param filename: a string for the file path to the file from the current directory.
+    :param file: a string for the file path to the file from the current directory.
     :param mode: a string; "r" to read; "w" to write; "a" to append; "r+" to read and write; "b" for binary; "t" for text.
 Defaults are "rt" for read text.
+    :param buffering: an optional integer used to set the buffering policy.
     :param encoding: defaults to system; "utf-8" is recommended; see: https://docs.python.org/3/library/codecs.html#standard-encodings
+    :param errors: an optional string that specifies how encoding and decoding errors are to be handled.
+    :param newline: a string; can be None, '', '\n', '\r', or '\r\n'.;
+    :param closefd: if a filename is given closefd must be True otherwise, an error will be raised.
+    :param opener: A custom opener can be used by passing a callable as opener

+| Open file and return a corresponding file object.

 ----